RWAMing/react_calculator/README.md

 ### 2024.03.13.Wed

+#### #15 Arrange code about History component

+Used with React hooks(state, effect, context, memo), code of History component was organized.

 #### #13 Fix conflict between ESLint and Prettier

 There is an error by #12 because of ESLint and Prettier settings.